Click here or scroll down for a summary of Article 1 of the Constitution.

 Division of Power Allows for Checks and Balances

-If the Constitution gave just one part all of the power, they could theoretically pass any laws or amendments they wanted.
+If the Constitution gave all the power to one house, they could theoretically pass any laws or amendments they wanted.
 If that body were to become compromised or corrupt, there would be no other body to keep them in check.

 This Concept of Checks and Balances Is Not Unique to Article One

 Article One Dictates How the United States Congress Should Be Staffed

 Both positions require unique qualifications that aim to make it so only those who are indeed up to making critical legislative decisions are allowed to join.

 Staffing the House of Representatives

-According to Article One of the Constitution, members of the House of Representatives are elected once every two years.
+According to Article One of the Constitution, the House of Representatives members is elected once every two years.
 Each state’s citizens’ current population determines the number of seats available.

 Staffing the US Senate